dotnet/training-tutorials/content/asp.net/getting-started/your-first.md

 # Your First ASP.NET Core App
 by [Steve Smith](http://deviq.com/me/steve-smith)

-#### Sample Files
-Download a ZIP containing this tutorial's sample files:
-- [Initial Version] - Use this as a starting point when following along with the tutorial yourself
-- [Completed Version] - Includes the completed versions of all samples

 ## Install .NET Core

 If you don't already have it installed, make sure you have .NET Core installed along with whatever tooling you'd like to use (for instance, Visual Studio Code or Visual Studio).
 You can download everything you need from [here](https://microsoft.com/net/core).

 ## Create a New Console Application

 In this lesson, you'll create a new ASP.NET Core web app from a standard .NET Core console application.
 Along the way, you'll work with a few command line tools and some files that may be new to you.
 For now, just follow along.
 You'll learn more about how these things work in subsequent lessons.
+This lesson will help you understand how an ASP.NET Core web app works, since you'll see how to construct one from a console application.
+If you just want to quickly create a new ASP.NET app, you can do so with ``dotnet new -t web``.

 Open a command prompt and create a new folder for your first ASP.NET Core application.
 Navigate to that folder and type:

     > dotnet new
     Created new C# project in (path)

-This command produces a simple "Hello World" console application, which produces two files:
+This command produces a simple "Hello World" console application, which includes two files:

 - Program.cs: Your program
 - project.json: Project information, including dependencies on other packages